 While you’re thinking of names, use ZenBusiness to register a domain name that aligns with your nonprofit so you can start building your online presence.

-Choose a Tennessee registered agent
+Step 3: Choose a Tennessee registered agent

 A registered agent is your point of contact for government and legal correspondence.
 Tennessee requires that all corporations have a registered agent with a street address in the state.
 They must also be available during normal business hours.
 This role can be fulfilled by an individual or a corporation.

 While you can act as the registered agent for your corporation, you should be aware that you’ll need to be available and present at the address during the workweek (9 to 5, Monday to Friday).
 Alternatively, you can maintain your independence by partnering with ZenBusiness’s registered agent service and allowing one of our partners to take care of this requirement for you.

 Step 4: File Articles of Organization with Tennessee

 In Tennessee, a domestic (in-state) nonprofit corporation is formed by completing and filing a Charter with the Secretary of State’s office.
 It should be signed by a member of the board, an authorized officer, or an incorporator if the board doesn’t yet exist.
 The fee to file is $100 and it can be filed online, by mail, or delivered by hand.